akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

 By the end of Christmas week, the Duchess had become an unexpected ally.
-She wrote to her husband in Brittany that the match was solid, the girl was real, and any further offers for Godfrey would be unwelcome.
+She wrote to her husband-to-be in Brittany that the match was solid, the girl was real, and it was likely that any further offers for Godfrey would not be well received.

 She told Beatrice privately: "My brother has waited his whole life to be seen.
 You see him.
 That's enough."